Clinical Herbalist & Former Registered Nurse

 Shortly after starting her Herbalism training, Donna embarked on an artist residency in Ireland, the land of her ancestors, where she discovered that she is the descendant of two prominent Hereditary Herbalism Families both on her father's and mother's side.
 There are records of her father's family practicing Herbalism as far back as 1100.
 They also established an Herbal Medical School that flourished from 1400 to 1700.
 Her mother's maiden name, a derivative of the Irish word for "Physician" and "Medicine," alludes to that side also being a Heredity Herbalism Family as well.
 They practiced for centuries and were responsible for a major publication of Herbalism knowledge in the 1500s.
 Astoundingly, no one in her immediate family had been aware of this legacy.

 Donna reclaims a forgotten, rich history and knowledge base, grounded in traditional healing practices and mixed with the language and insights of the 21st century.
 Keep scrolling to learn more...

-Irish Herbalism was outlawed in 1700 under British Colonization when Indigenous Irish were not allowed to have a profession, be educated, own land, or speak Gaelic.
-That ended the legacy of Herbalism on both sides of her family.
-No one in her family knew anything about this long history.
-Donna's mother was intuitively tuned into healing while she was growing up and she believes that was the genesis of her healing endeavors.
+Irish Herbalism was outlawed in 1695 under strict Penal Laws imposed by the British who occupied Ireland for 800 years and treated Native Irish as subhuman.
+It became illegal to have a profession, practice medicine, be educated, own land or livestock, speak Irish, practice their religion, and much more.
+These laws ended the legacy of Herbalism for both sides of her family.
+Donna's mother was an intuitive healer while she was growing up and she believes that was the genesis of her healing endeavors.

-She honors and is grateful to the cultures that held onto these healing traditions and especially to her teacher Karen Rose, of Sacred Vibes Apothecary for sharing her broad depth of knowledge.
+Donna honors and is grateful to the cultures that preserved these traditions, especially to her Afro-Guyanese teacher Karen Rose, of Sacred Vibes Apothecary, for sharing her broad depth of knowledge.